What exactly is a "tropical island disclaimer" as noted on your home page?

 Most businesses in Nicaragua add a "propina voluntaria" (voluntary tip).
 It is added in to your bill and you have the option to "opt out".
 This is usually 10 to 15%.
 We do not add any tip, tipping at LCBB is totally voluntary.

 Is LCBB ever closed during the year?

-We do close for the month of October as it is very rainy on the island typically at that time.
+We do close seasonally from around Sep.
+13 to Nov.
+17 as it can be very rainy on the island at that time.